primev/mev-commit/contracts/contracts/avs/README.md

 function registerLSTRestaker(bytes calldata chosenValidator) onlyProperlyDelegatedLSTRestaker();
 ```

-LST restakers who register in this way will receive rewards when their chosen validator correctly follows the protocol and creates additional revenue.
+LST restakers who register in this way will receive points or rewards when their chosen validator correctly follows the protocol.

 Deregistration requires calling `requestLSTRestakerDeregistration`, waiting a configurable amount of blocks, then calling `deregisterLSTRestaker`.
 These functions are callable by the LST restaker or delegated operator.